shamim0754/AlgorithmDatastructure/readme.md

 2. `Divide and Conquer` :

+  The concept of Divide and Conquer involves three steps:

+  1. Divide: the problem into multiple small problems.
-  In divide and conquer approach, the problem in hand, is divided into smaller sub-problems and then each problem is solved independently.
-When we keep on dividing the subproblems into even smaller sub-problems, we may eventually reach a stage where no more division is possible.
-Those "atomic" smallest possible sub-problem (fractions) are solved.
-The solution of all sub-problems is finally merged in order to obtain the solution of an original problem.
+  2. Conquer; the subproblems by solving them.
+The idea is to break down the problem into atomic subproblems, where they are actually solved.
+  3. Combine/merge:The solution of all sub-problems is finally merged in order to obtain the solution of an original problem.

   Example : Convert following small alphabet to capital alphabet